adon-cloudcannon/landing-page-test/src/collections/posts/2022-02-12-forestry-to-cloudcannon-the-full-migration-guide.md

       files for Hugo, 11ty, Jekyll sites.
 In addition to this, you can [customize](https://cloudcannon.com/documentation/articles/defining-your-collections/)
-      the icon each content section displays with, the sort order, whether new items can be added, and other options to finetune the sidebar.&nbsp;
+      the icon each content section displays with, the sort order, whether new items can be added, and other options to finetune the sidebar.

       You can also define custom collections, choose which collections are shown